Browse Articles

 Installing the Angular CLI

-After installing the nodejs, now we have NPM (Node Package Manager) which allows us to grab the useful packages from the global registry.
+After installing the nodejs, now we have NPM (Node Package Manager) which allows us to grab useful packages from the global registry.
 To use the CLI command, we need to install CLI using the below command.

 npm install –g @angular/cli